bcssov/TGL-Editor/README.md

 * data:searchTerm

 ### Grid editing
 Double click on a cell to edit data.
-Use DEELETE keyboard key to delete item(s) from the grid.
+Use DELETE keyboard key to delete item(s) from the grid.